-Pleural diseaseUp to 60% of patients with lupus experience pleuritic chest pain at some point.
-Some are associated with a serous/serosanguinous pleural effusion, typically exudative with a high protein and lactate dehydrogenase (LDH) versus serum (LDH here is, however, lower than in Rheumatoid Arthritis and glucose is higher).
+Pleural diseaseUp to 60% of patients with lupus experience pleuritic chest pain at some point in the disease course.
+In some cases, this can be associated with a serous/serosanguinous pleural effusion, typically exudative with a high protein and lactate dehydrogenase (LDH) versus serum (LDH here is, however, lower than in Rheumatoid Arthritis and glucose is higher).
+Table 2.

 Lupus associated pleuritis responds to NSAIDs in mild cases or, where severe, may require increased dose corticosteroids.
 Anti-malarials are useful for refractory cases.
 Colchicine may also be useful in acute pleuritis.

 AirwaysPatients with lupus with or without Sjögren's Syndrome may develop dysphonia, i.e. difficulty in speaking.
 Common causes include an extension of the Sjögren's-related xerostomia to the oropharynx, post-nasal drip, use of oral corticosteroids (e.g. for recurrent mouth ulcers), or use of inhaled corticosteroids for bronchospasm.
 However, rarer causes should be considered in the appropriate context.
 Recurrent laryngeal neuropathy as a manifestation of mononeuritis and laryngomalacia resulting from relapsing polychondritis can sometimes occur as part of the lupus spectrum.
 Important non-lupus pathologies, including laryngeal nodules or malignancy, should also be excluded.

 A new presentation of hoarseness should prompt a referral to ENT, since malignancy should be excluded.
 However, more common causes are inhaled cortisteroids, post-nasal drip, xerostomia or hypothyroidism.